MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

-### Maintain your code security throughout its lifecycle
+### Maintain code security throughout its lifecycle

 The goal of this phase is to **make sure security posture doesn't decay over time**.
 SDLC is an ongoing agile process.
 Concepts covered in the preceding phases apply to this phase because requirements change over time.